filswan/go-swan-client/README.md

-   --import                          whether to import CAR file to lotus (default: true) --parallel value                  number goroutines run when building ipld nodes (default: 5) --slice-size value, --size value  bytes of each piece (default: 17179869184) --parent-path                     generate CAR file based on whole folder (default: true)
+   --import                          whether to import CAR file to lotus (default: true) --parallel value                  number goroutines run when building ipld nodes (default: 5) --slice-size value, --size value  bytes of each piece (default: 17179869184) --parent-path                     generate CAR file based on the whole folder (default: true)
 ```

 **Files generated after this step:**
 - `manifest.csv`: A metadata file generated by `graphsplit API`
 - `car.json`: contains information for both source files and CAR files
 - `car.csv`: contains information for both source files and CAR files
-- `[dataCID].car`: if `--parent-path=true` is set, the CAR files generated based on the whole directory, otherwize based on each file according to file size and `--slice-size`
+- `[dataCID].car`: if `--parent-path=true` is set, the CAR files are generated based on the whole directory, otherwise based on each file according to the file size and `--slice-size`

 Credits should be given to filedrive-team.
 More information can be found [here](https://github.com/filedrive-team/go-graphsplit)